 SSG and “exempt generators” must sell energy through independent retailers, while CFE companies and IPP can contract and sell energy directly in the market.
 We expect electricity prices to decline roughly 5% annually driven by aggressive price competition among these various stakeholders.

 PPAs to Benefit Large Energy Consumers

-Consumers are classified in two groups: Basic Users, who are residential and small commercial customers, and Qualified Users who are any other customer with capacity over 1 MW, including SSGs.
+Consumers are classified into two groups: Basic Users, who are residential and small commercial customers, and Qualified Users who are any other customer with a consumption over 1 MW, including SSGs.
 According to CENACE, qualified users account for 33% of the Mexican load.
 Large qualified users participate directly in the market.
 Most of the smaller ones are represented by either the utility CFE-Qualified Suppliers or a private intermediary.
 They all purchase electricity either in the wholesale market at spot price, or via PPAs.

 We expect large consumers of energy to migrate towards higher usage of PPAs, relative to spot market transactions.
-The higher usage of PPAs will be driven by the increase of renewable energy to the market.
-For example, CEMEX, Soriana and Walmart have announced PPAs to trade the energy generated in 250 MW, 101 MW, and 137 MW wind farms respectively.
+The higher usage of PPAs will be driven by the increase of renewable energy in the market.
+For example, CEMEX, Soriana, and Walmart have announced PPAs to trade the energy generated in 250 MW, 101 MW, and 137 MW wind farms respectively.

 PPAs allow companies to exhibit a commitment to renewable power to shareholders and local governments due to their long-term nature.
 Companies can also benefit from lower energy costs and the monetization of “energy credits” and clean energy certificates.